Element Types

 Two element “cards” in the Craft control panel, show thumbnails, titles, and statuses.

-# Rendering Elements New!
+# Nested Elements

 Every element has a render() method, which you can call from a template to get an HTML representation of the object.

-Without any configuration, this will typically be its title (if the element type uses titles), or it’s element type and ID.
+Without any configuration, this will typically be the element’s title (if the element type uses titles), or it’s element type and ID.
 This default behavior is handled by the element’s magic __toString() method, meaning {{ element.render() }} and {{ element }} are functionally equivalent.

 However, the output of element.render() can be customized by placing a template in your partialTemplatesPath that follows a specific naming convention.
-The full path to each element’s template is comprised of:
+The full path to each element’s partial template is comprised of:

 • The element’s type or refHandle: Typically its lower-cased, singular name—entry or address, for instance.
 The refHandle is the same as is used for reference tags, elsewhere in the system.